UnquietCode/JState/README.md

 ```

 `StateRouters` allow you to 'deflect' or 'redirect' a transition based on your own custom logic.
+There are several pre-defined routers available which provide round-robin and randomized routing.
 ```java
 esm.routeBeforeEntering(TestStates.Three, new StateRouter<TestStates>() {
 	public TestStates route(TestStates current, TestStates next) {